samiibrah/fintech-credit-decisioning/README.md

 * **Local explanations:** Individual loan-level SHAP breakdowns
 * Clear articulation of *why* a borrower was approved or declined

-This mirrors explainability requirements in regulated FinTech environments.

 ---

 ## Decisioning & Pricing Engine